 The complainant views his online activities relating to sleep apnea as sensitive information that should not be used for the delivery of targeted advertisements and should require his express consent.

 Let’s take a quick step back to understand what’s going on here on the old interwebs.
 When you surf the net, Google knows.
 They know what you searched for, they know some of the websites you visit.
 And if some of those websites advertise through Google, when you surf the web, you may see advertisements for those very same things you were interested in from those websites (this is all done thanks to cookies, mmm, delicious cookies).
 This is called “remarketing”, and Google has a very handy explanation for you.
+It’s not just Google who does this, though.
+It is actually very common and there are many businesses who use behavioral tracking as part of their market research.
 This falls under the broader category of “Interest Based Advertising”, or “OBA” as the OPC calls it in the report, because Interest starts with the letter O, obviously.

 You have undoubtedly experienced this yourselves.
 I recall that very recently, I was searching for toaster ovens on Amazon.
 For weeks, possibly months, later, I would see ads all over the web from Amazon for the very same toaster ovens I was looking at.
 It kind of freaked me out man.
 But whatever, toaster ovens, who gives a crap, life goes on.